Open Bible Data Home About News OET Key

 YLTAnd she giveth to the king a hundred and twenty talents of gold, and spices very many, and precious stone; there came not like that spice any more for abundance that the queen of Sheba gave to king Solomon.

-DBYAnd she gave the king a hundred and twenty talents of gold, and spices in very great abundance, and precious stones: there came no more such abundance of spices as those which the queen of Sheba gave to king Solomon.
+DrbyAnd she gave the king a hundred and twenty talents of gold, and spices in very great abundance, and precious stones: there came no more such abundance of spices as those which the queen of Sheba gave to king Solomon.

 RVAnd she gave the king an hundred and twenty talents of gold, and of spices very great store, and precious stones: there came no more such abundance of spices as these which the queen of Sheba gave to king Solomon.

-WBSAnd she gave the king a hundred and twenty talents of gold, and of spices a very great quantity, and precious stones: there came no more such abundance of spices as these which the queen of Sheba gave to king Solomon.
+WbstrAnd she gave the king a hundred and twenty talents of gold, and of spices a very great quantity, and precious stones: there came no more such abundance of spices as these which the queen of Sheba gave to king Solomon.

 KJB-1769And she gave the king an hundred and twenty talents of gold, and of spices very great store, and precious stones: there came no more such abundance of spices as these which the queen of Sheba gave to king Solomon.

-BBAnd she gaue the king sixe score talentes of golde, and of sweete odours exceeding much, and precious stones: There came no more suche aboundaunce of sweete odours, as the queene of Saba gaue to king Solomon.
+BshpsAnd she gaue the king sixe score talentes of golde, and of sweete odours exceeding much, and precious stones: There came no more suche aboundaunce of sweete odours, as the queene of Saba gaue to king Solomon.

-(And she gave the king six score talentes of golde, and of sweete odours exceeding much, and precious stones: There came no more such aboundaunce of sweete odours, as the queene of Saba gave to king Solomon.)
+(And she gave the king six score talentes of gold, and of sweete odours exceeding much, and precious stones: There came no more such aboundaunce of sweete odours, as the queene of Saba gave to king Solomon.)

-GNVAnd she gaue the King sixe score talents of golde, and of sweete odours exceeding much, and precious stones.
+GnvaAnd she gaue the King sixe score talents of golde, and of sweete odours exceeding much, and precious stones.
 There came no more such aboundance of sweete odours, as the Queene of Sheba gaue to King Salomon.

-CBAnd she gaue the kynge syxe score hundreth weighte of golde, and very moch spyce, and precious stones.
+CvdlAnd she gaue the kynge syxe score hundreth weighte of golde, and very moch spyce, and precious stones.
 There came neuer so moch spyce thyther, as the Quene of riche Arabia gaue vnto kynge Salomon.

-WYCTherfor sche yaf to the kyng sixe score talentis of gold, and ful many swete smellynge thingis, and precious stoonus; so many swete smellynge thingis weren no more brouyt, as tho which the queen of Saba yaf to kyng Salomon.
+WycTherfor sche yaf to the kyng sixe score talentis of gold, and ful many swete smellynge thingis, and precious stoonus; so many swete smellynge thingis weren no more brouyt, as tho which the queen of Saba yaf to kyng Salomon.

-LUTUnd sie gab dem Könige hundertundzwanzig Zentner Goldes und sehr viel Spezerei und Edelgesteine.
+LuthUnd sie gab dem Könige hundertundzwanzig Zentner Goldes und sehr viel Spezerei und Edelgesteine.
 Es kam nicht mehr so viel Spezerei, als die Königin von Reicharabien dem Könige Salomo gab.

-CLVDedit ergo regi centum viginti talenta auri, et aromata multa nimis, et gemmas pretiosas: non sunt allata ultra aromata tam multa, quam ea quæ dedit regina Saba regi Salomoni.
+ClVgDedit ergo regi centum viginti talenta auri, et aromata multa nimis, et gemmas pretiosas: non sunt allata ultra aromata tam multa, quam ea quæ dedit regina Saba regi Salomoni.

 TSNTyndale Study Notes: